cyn1x/rchess/README.md

 ### What else will be done?
 - Improved demonstration mode
-- Abstract the core engine logic so AI can be added without muddling through the code
+- Abstract the core engine logic to provide an API so AI can be added without muddling through the code
 - Possible port over to Rust, having the Rust program compute the game logic on the server-side, while the TypeScript code will render only the UI on the client-side
 - Documentation to show how it works

 ### What will not be done?
 - AI in TypeScript.
-I personally would prefer to do all of this in Rust, using TypeScript for the UI only.
-Though I will make it an option to do so anyway.
+I personally would prefer to do all of this in a low-level programming language, using TypeScript for the UI only.
+Though time permitting, I may eventually make it an option to do so in TypeScript anyway.

 ___